 In 1941, Ross Island was rocked by an earthquake which destroyed some of the administrative buildings.
 As a result of the damage, it was decided to move the capital to Port Blair.
 A garrison had been established to defend the islands during World War II however the British had already begun to withdraw before the earthquake had even struck.
 Just 9 months later, the Japanese forces invaded.
 In 1943, they placed the Andaman and Nicobar islands under the authority of the Provisional Government of Free India, a puppet government who claimed all of India but in reality, only controlled the islands and small Indian enclaves in Japanese captured territories.
 General A.D.
 Loganathan was appointed governor of the islands but it was still the Japanese who controlled it.
 Around 2,000 people were killed during the occupation, roughly 10% of the population at the time.

-A year after the island was abandoned, the Japanese occupied it until the allies reclaimed it in 1945.
+The Allies recaptured the Andaman and Nicobar Islands in 1945.
 The British decided not to return to Ross Island and instead concentrated the island’s administration in Port Blair.
 Following the independence of India and Burma, the British initially planned to resettle their colonial population in Southern Asia on the islands however that plan never materialised and they were ceded to India in 1950.

 The Indian Navy took over in 1979 and they maintain the island.
+People are no longer permitted to live on the island.
 There is a small museum now for visiting tourists and a guest house for Navy officials.

 Location: Ross Island, Andaman and Nicobar Islands, India